pondrejk/dizzer/chap5-case_study_2.md

 caveats
 Traffic speed does not bear information on car density? -- what is the relation? in pandemic it should be higher?

+Exceed the tile size and (tippecanoe) and self host?

 The visual analysis tool should work equally well regardless of the velocity of data generation or the cadence of change.
 For that matter, the temporally dense dataset should serve well for designing a cartographic interface even though the dataset is not itself consumed "real-time".